WebSVG/voronoi/README.md

 * add irregularities to the edges thickness (randomize retraction)
 * rearrange the cells when expanding the window

-## Known Issues
-* cubic bezier export `./media/exp_2_cubic.svg` not supported by Fusion360, not clear if this is an SVG generation issue or Fusion360 limitation
-* some seeds combination result in distorded edges on retraction

 # Dev User Guide
 ## cells retraction
 <img src="./media/retraction_discard.gif">